-Opioid poisoning is increasing all over the world, and related morbidity and mortality rates are increasing [9].
-Especially illegal drug trade is an important reason for this.
-Body packers, present with different clinical presentations.
+Opioid poisoning is increasing worldwide, and related morbidity and mortality rates are increasing [9].
+In particular, illegal drug trade is an important reason for this.
+Body packers present with different clinical presentations.
 These people usually do not go to the emergency department voluntarily.
-Police brings the substance carriers they detect to the emergency department for legal procedures and safe removal of the packages.
-In our cases the situation was the same, all the patients with only one exception were brought to the emergency department by police.
-It was observed that one of our cases was brought to our emergency department by the emergency medical services when a change in consciousness was noticed on the bus in which he was riding as a passenger.
+The police bring the substance carriers they detect to the emergency department for legal procedures and safe removal of the packages.
+In our cases, the situation was the same;